-This post contains affiliate links which means I may receive a commission at no extra cost to you if you purchase after clicking.
+This post contains affiliate links that may help with potty training and cloth diapers, which means I may receive a commission at no extra cost to you if you purchase after clicking.
 All opinions are my own.

 Potty training…a very heated topic.
 There are a lot of schools of thought out there as to the best way to potty train.
 You hear about 3-day methods and gradual methods…which is best?